Rough Ridge Trail

 Rough Ridge on the Blue Ridge Parkway: the hike

-The hike departs from the Rough Ridge Overlook on the Blue Ridge Parkway, located at MP 302.8 (view maps and driving directions).
+The hike departs from an overlook on the Blue Ridge Parkway at MP 302.8 (view maps and driving directions).
 The hike follows a short spur trail, hiking northwest and climbing wood and rock stairs through a shady forest.
 The hike reaches the Tanawha Trail and turns left, crossing a wooden span bridge over a Wilson Creek tributary.
 The trail climbs through a mossy, shady, rocky terrain filled with fern and rhododendron.

 The forest’s dense canopy suddenly opens, and the dramatic views begin to unfold.
 The hike begins to ascend a series of wooden stairs and boardwalks at .25 mile, climbing elevation to increasingly stunning views.